 For infants six months and older, turn to a non-chemical sunscreen high in SPF that contains the active ingredients of either non-micronized zinc oxide or titanium dioxide.12 Products free of para-aminobenzoic acid (PABA) are also a great option, as some babies are sensitive to it.13

 6. Add Baby Lip Balm to Your Routine

 Chapped lips are yet another woe of harsh weather that affects babies and adults alike.
 As babies drool, the top skin layer above and below their lips becomes irritated from the constant wetness.14 To combat dry, cracked lips, look for lip balms for infants that contain safe, natural ingredients.
 Kiehl’s allergy-tested baby lip balm blends Vitamin E and shea butter to heal sensitive areas and keep their lips soft and smooth.

 Layering shirts may have been “so 2000s” fashion, but your newborn can benefit from the extra pieces of clothing in winter.15 Add a blanket, gloves, a beanie, and fuzzy boots to keep them warm.
 But remember not to overdo it.
 Too many layers can cause your baby to sweat, leading to skin irritation or a heat rash.16,17 Check on your baby often by putting your hand under their clothes to see if they’re warm and not sweaty and ensure their face isn’t flushed.

 8. Turn to Healing Ointments

-To help battle the cold months ahead, create your winter toolkit filled with lotion, ointments, sunscreen, or an extra blanket, so your baby’s skin is protected whether you’re at home or out enjoying winter festivities.
+To help battle the cold months ahead, create your winter toolkit filled with lotion, ointments, sunscreen, or an extra blanket so that your baby’s skin is protected, whether you’re at home or out enjoying winter festivities.